 - Made of hard material which becomes durable

 Best Spotting Scope Tripods Buyer’s Guide

 It’s important to note that not all tripods will be compatible with your particular spotting scope.
 In most cases, a safer bet would be to choose a tripod made by the same manufacturer as your spotting scope.

-Additionally, other factors that will come into play that will indicate whether or not a tripod will be compatible.
-This can include your height, and the weight of the scope.
+Additionally, other factors will come into play that will indicate whether or not a tripod will be compatible.
+This can include your height and the weight of the scope.